sigitfrank/ju-commerce/README.md

 # Getting Started with Ju-Commerce App
-This app splitted into two parts.
+This app is splitted into two parts.
 The first part is Frontend for the client side and the other one is Backend for the server side.

 ## Client Side
 To run client side.
 Open your project in your Code Editor.